Aimuhire/books/README.md

 # books
-This is a book sharing and exchanging website for rwandans
+This is a book sharing and exchanging website for Rwandans